Bosch

 Safety: Turn off power.
 If the leak is hot water, allow the system to cool before touching pipes.

-- Condensate system: Detach the Bosch condensate trap and clean out sludge.
+- Condensate system: Detach the Bosch condensate trap and clean out any sludge.
 Flush the drain hose and ensure it slopes downward with no kinks.

-- Relief valve: If water is coming from the pressure relief valve discharge pipe, check system pressure.
+- Relief valve: If water is coming from the pressure relief valve discharge pipe, check the system pressure.
 High pressure indicates expansion vessel or overfilling issues.

 Leaks from the primary heat exchanger or internal manifolds require professional repair or replacement.